 Please check the landing page of this website for the start-time of the readings.
 It’s good to get to the venue about 15 minutes early.

 When you first get to the reading, you will see a book table and donation jar.
 Please pay what you can.
 The suggested donation is between $5 and $10 but if you can’t afford the fee, don’t let that stop you from attending.
 All are welcome, regardless of ability to pay.
 The money goes straight to the writers.
 It’s always nice if you can put your money in the jar by the end of the first break.
 This gives our volunteers an opportunity to count it and divide it equally among the writers.

 Take your copy of our limited-edition publication when you attend a reading.
 This is a collector’s item which you can only get at the readings.

 The authors will be reading from new work, but some have published books before.
 You can buy their books at the book table.
 There is no obligation to buy a book, but it’s wonderful if you can.
 And you can get it signed!

 Here are a series of mostly DO’s and only one DON’T when it comes to attending Draft.

-Send us a quick email in advance if this is the first time you have attended a literary reading.
+Send us a quick email in advance if this is the first time you have attended a literary reading, and/or if you have accessibility needs.
 We’ll do our best to make you welcome.